 The sale of most ivory items is now prohibited in the United States by law.
 If you have inherited pieces of jewelry or luxury goods made with ivory or ivory components, you can donate them to the U.S. Fish & Wildlife Service (USFWS).

 The USFWS Office of Law Enforcement’s National Wildlife Repository in Commerce City, Colorado, accepts donations of legally owned ivory products.
 This service is offered due to the demand from those who wish to safely and legally dispose of objects they currently own to help reduce the overall ivory market.
 The USFWS accepts donations of these products which are the legally owned personal property of the donor(s).
 This can include antique items, which can currently be sold with some restrictions, as well as those ivory items which are not antiques, but are now prohibited from commercial trade by state or federal law.
-The items donated are used primarily to educate the public about the ivory trade and animal conservation and are not returned to the commercial market.
+The items donated are used primarily to educate the public about the ivory trade and animal conservation.
+The items are not returned to the commercial market.

 Any ivory donations should be sent via USPS, UPS, Federal Express, or other appropriate method to the Repository at the following address: